This is an account of the events that took place in the house of

 I didn't even realize how hard she'd been pounding for me.
 Her eyes were flooded with tears, and for a moment I actually did

 feel sorry for her, but not enough to stay.
-Her eyes shut and a stream of tears drizzled from beneath her lids.
+Her eyes closed and a stream of tears drizzled from beneath her lids.
 When she opened

 them, she winced at all of my packages and belongings ready to go, and through her lips in a low, guttural voice, she wailed,